SUWS of the Carolinas, is a life-changing wilderness-based treatment center for children, adolescents, and teens struggling with bipolar disorder.

 Types of Treatment Offered at SUWS of the Carolinas

-At our treatment center, we provide four different treatment tracks which are designed to meet the distinct needs of all of our students, including those with bipolar disorder.
+At our treatment center, we provide three different treatment tracks which are designed to meet the distinct needs of all of our students, including those with bipolar disorder.
 Each track varies according to age, maturity level, presenting challenges, as well as social and adaptive development of our students.
-These four distinct tracks include:
+These three distinct tracks include:

 - Phoenix Outdoor: For adolescents, ages 14-17, with substance abuse and co-occurring disorders.